ForgeRock/forgeops/how-tos/production-workflow.md

 * Able to checkout forgeops version tags into branches to easily switch between versions of forgeops
 * Much easier to see what is data vs code

-In this example, we will create a new folder in `~/git`, and set it up as a ForgeOps root.
-We'll also use 2025.1.1 as the version of ForgeOps we want to use.
+In this example, we will create a new folder in `~/git`, and set it up to be a ForgeOps data dir.
+We'll also use 2025.2.1 as the version of ForgeOps we want to use.

 ```
 cd ~/git
-mkdir forgeops_root
+mkdir forgeops_data
 git clone -b main https://github.com/ForgeRock/forgeops.git
 cd forgeops
-git switch -c 2025.1.1
+git switch -c 2025.2.1
 cd ..
-cp -r forgeops/{kustomize,helm,docker} forgeops_root
+cp -r forgeops/{kustomize,helm,docker} forgeops_data
-cp forgeops/forgeops.conf.example forgeops_root/forgeops.conf
+cp forgeops/forgeops.conf.example forgeops_data/forgeops.conf
-cat 'FORGEOPS_ROOT=${HOME}/git/forgeops_root' > ~/.forgeops.conf
+cat 'FORGEOPS_ROOT=${HOME}/git/forgeops_data' > ~/.forgeops.conf
-cd forgeops_root
+cd forgeops_data
 git init
-git remote add origin https://github.com/MyOrg/forgeops_root
+git remote add origin https://github.com/MyOrg/forgeops_data
 git add .
 git commit -a -m 'Initial commit with defaults from forgeops'
 git push
 ```

-Now your ForgeOps is configured to use `~/git/forgeops_root` as the source of your ForgeOps artifacts.
+Now your ForgeOps is configured to use `~/git/forgeops_data` as the source of your ForgeOps artifacts.
 This can now be used by your team.
-All they need to do is clone both repos, select a ForgeOps version, and create a `~/.forgeops.conf` that defines `FORGEOPS_ROOT`.
+All they need to do is clone both repos, select a ForgeOps version, and create a `~/.forgeops.conf` that defines `FORGEOPS_DATA`.

 ##### Setup forgeops.conf

-The `forgeops.conf` file in `forgeops_root` can be populated with team-wide values so no one has to remember to configure or use them.
+The `forgeops.conf` file in `forgeops_data` can be populated with team-wide values so no one has to remember to configure or use them.
 The file is fully commented out to start with, and contains the defaults for the different settings in the scripts.
 You can set the different values as needed.
 These